How to make willow hurdles

-It is a traditional woven willow hurdle using treated softwood for the uprights and capping along the bottom and top of the panel.
-The main structure is woven using 7 and 8-foot willow 'withies' which are selectively chosen for their quality and strength.
-This design offers robust fencing whilst retaining its natural charm.
-For a very undulating garden or a fence that requires gentle curves it is sometimes beneficial to build the fence on site.
+A traditional woven willow hurdle uses treated softwood for the uprights and for the capping along the bottom and top of the panel.
+The main structure is woven using 7 and 8-foot willow 'withies' which are carefully chosen for their quality and strength.
+This design combimes robust fencing with natural charm.
+For a very undulating garden or a fence that requires gentle curves, it can sometimes be easier to build the fence on site.

 Hurdles are made using willow when it is partially fresh and green.
 Using freshly harvested willow is not advisable as it will become very loose and have unsightly gaps in the finished product.

-When using fully seasoned material, which has been harvested at least 6-12 months ago you will need to soak it for at least a week in the summer and up to two weeks in the winter.
+When using fully seasoned material, (harvested at least 6 to 12 months ago) you will need to soak it for at least a week in the summer and up to two weeks in the winter.

-When soaking willow, use a large soaking tank or a pond, if you are lucky to have one near.
+When soaking willow, it is best to use a large soaking tank or a pond.
 Tanks are best kept covered, to limit algae build-up.
-Once you have soaked the willow or the acquired time, hose it down, let it stand to drain for an hour, then wrap the willow in a damp blanket or similar or a day to let it mellow.
+Once you have soaked the willow for the acquired time, hose it down, let it stand to drain for an hour, then wrap the willow in a damp blanket (or something similar) for a day to let it mellow.

 · A wooden jig – it needs to the same length as the hurdles – for instance, a 3ft wide hurdle has holes for eight upright sticks.
 The wooden jig fits into a Workmate, which is stable and enables you to work at a comfortable height

 · A draw knife to sharpen the points on the uprights (or you can do this with a knife)

 · A basket makers’ rapping iron (a flat piece of metal can be used)